01-edu/public/subjects/gaming/army-of-one/audit/README.md

 ###### While running, does moving the mouse left and right change the player's leaning angle and direction?

-###### Is the animation used for the countess in the animation blueprint stored in a BlendSpace file?
+###### Is the animation used for the countess in the animation blueprint stored in a Blend Space file?

 ###### Does the Countess head follow the mouse orientation?